-- Make sure you site is designed intuitively and easy to browse...don't hide stuff - Always show users the next step they can take with your business - Good content will earn inbound links...perhaps most valuable in the eyes of Google - Seek out online directories where your site could be presenting great for inbound links - To optimize for local results, set up your web listing in Google Maps.
+- Make sure your site is designed intuitively and easy to browse...don't hide stuff from users or web crawlers. - Always show users the next step they can take with your business...watch a video, download an ebook, fill out a form, make a call... - Seek out online directories where your site could be presented - great for legitimate inbound links - To optimize for local results, set up your web listing in Google Maps and make sure your company location is registered with search engines